Kayckbr/DeadByNextbots/README.md

 # DeadByNextbots - Hillbilly
 Mod For DBD 5.7.2 that changes a killer model and adds features to it.
+Recommended playing your first matchs on lerys map.

  **Go to C:\Program Files (x86)\Steam\steamapps\content\app_381210\depot_381211\DeadByDaylight\Content\Paks**